mai-thao/spring-playground/README.md

-# springboot-playground
+# spring-playground
-Learning about Spring Boot
+Learning about the Spring ecosystem